spring-cloud/spring-cloud-stream-samples/kinesis-produce-consume/README.md

 -H 'content-type: application/json'
 -d '{"name":"pen"}'`

+Note: Match the authorization with the password in application.properties

 Observe the logs and the AWS Kinesis Stream to see the produce and consume of that message.